Configuration management using profiles

 Environment Template

-And an environment template can be created (e.g. .env.template
+And an environment template can be created (e.g. .env.template) to document required variables:

 # Database Settings